Everything you need to know about AR automation

 Those delays can transfer to an upward trend in days sales outstanding for suppliers, and extra time before payments are applied to customer accounts.

-Increasing DSO translates to cash flow constriction which affects all parts of the supplier organization.
+Increasing days sales outstanding (DSO) translates to cash flow constriction which affects all parts of the supplier organization.
 It impacts everything from hiring to whether enough cash is available to pay wages.
 Tighter cash flow, even temporarily, can prompt budget cuts or have longer-term effects when it comes to securing financing for growth.

 When customers’ payments don’t enter the cash application process in a timely way, the amount of credit they’re able to use for new purchases is also impacted.
 And in those cases, smart customers diversify their supply chain so they don’t run out of product before they’re able to restock.